sgarciav/sergiogarciavergara.com/_portfolio/04-joint-tracking.markdown

 ---

-I have worked on several projects related to tracking and analyzing people's upper-body joints using differnet sensors.
-This section describes the work I completed for each project and the skills I acquired and improved upon related to joint tracking and analysis.
+I have worked on several projects related to tracking and analyzing people's upper-body joints using differnet sensors and leveraging different methods.
+This section describes the work I completed for each project and the [technical skills](#joint-tracking-skills) I acquired and improved upon related to joint tracking and analysis.

 # Super Pop VR<sup>TM</sup> <a id="headerlink" name="joint-tracking-superpop" href="#joint-tracking-superpop" title="Permalink to this headline"></a>
 ------------------